Skip to main content

 1. the total amount of nursing and personal care time from a registered nurse, enrolled nurse and personal care worker, and

-2. the care time from a registered nurse only.
+2. the care time from a Registered Nurse only.

 The tables below display the different rating levels and what they mean.